Skip to content

 Loaning iPads to learners

 Thirteen learners opted to take an iPad home, meaning they could practice both their digital and ESOL skills in their own time.
 The tutors found that the learners gained confidence more quickly and they could spend less time repeating the previous session’s content each lesson.
-Many learners didn’t have internet access at home and were able to borrow an iPad for the duration of the course.
-Their whole family was able to enjoy using the device.

 One downside is that a few of the learners returned the iPads early due to concerns that such an expensive device would get broken, lost or stolen.
 This was despite tutors’ assurance that the learners would not be liable.
-Not being able to monitor the access of children was an additional worry, with some concerned that the children would not look after the device and others finding that their children fought over access.

 For the most part, allowing learners to have temporary ownership over an iPad allowed them to explore its potential use and better appreciate the value of having connectivity at home via an accessible device.
 This motivated at least one learner to invest in an iPad of her own.

-Loaning iPads to support learners through the pandemic
+Loaning iPads to support learners through the pandemic - an example

-Nari Ekta tutors were able to loan iPads to learners in need to support their access to learning and services due to the pandemic.
+Nari Ekta tutors were able to loan iPads to learners in need to support their access to learning and services due to the COVID-19 pandemic.

 One learner to benefit is a woman living alone in a hostel after fleeing domestic violence.
 She is originally from Pakistan, with all her family still living there, and was moved to Leeds from a nearby city in a bid to escape her situation, so has no support network around her.